-For the three months ended September 30, 2016, revenue was approximately \$0.5 million compared to approximately \$25,000 for the comparable period of 2015, an increase of \$0.5 million.
-Revenue for the current period consisted of approximately \$0.3 million from TG Therapeutics, Inc. ("TGTX"), a related party, in connection with the reimbursement of costs for the Sponsored Research Agreement with NeuPharma, Inc. ("NeuPharma") and approximately \$0.2 million from TGTX for the reimbursement of costs related to the sublicense agreement in connection with the license agreement with Jubilant Biosys Limited ("Jubilant").
-Revenue for the prior period consisted of the reimbursement of patent costs by TGTX related to the Dana-Farber Antibodies.
+For the three months ended September 30, 2017, revenue was approximately \$0.3 million compared to approximately \$0.5 million for the three months ended September 30, 2016, a decrease of \$0.2 million.
+Revenue for the current period primarily consisted of \$0.2 million from TGTX related to the sublicense agreement for CK-103 and \$0.1 million from TGTX in connection with the Sponsored Research Agreement with NeuPharma, Inc. ("NeuPharma").
+A small portion of revenue was also generated in connection with the collaboration agreement with TGTX.
+Revenue for the three months ended September 30, 2016 primarily consisted of approximately \$0.3 million from TGTX in connection with the reimbursement of costs for the Sponsored Research Agreement with NeuPharma and approximately \$0.2 million from TGTX for the reimbursement of costs related to the sublicense agreement in connection with the license agreement with Jubilant Biosys Limited ("Jubilant").